scypher6/Mystagram/README.md

 # Mystergram
-An Instagram clone based on Ruby-on-Rails
+An Instagram clone with minor variations.

 ## Features
 - Create a new account